 - Vitamin Store: Peanuts contain B complex vitamins like niacin, riboflavin, thiamin, vitamin B6, vitamin B9, and Pantothenic acid.

-- Mineral Store: Potassium, manganese, copper, calcium, magnesium, iron, selenium, and zinc are some of the minerals present in peanuts.
+- Mineral Store: Potassium, manganese, copper, calcium, magnesium, iron, selenium, and zinc are some of

 Side Effects of Peanuts and Precautions: